 Yellow 70 5005 68.7 114

 I expected the same at Wintonbury Hills but was profoundly underwhelmed.
-The layout is bland, the bunkers seem unfinished, and the similarity between 1-4 and 10-13 leaves a sour taste in my mouth.
-Wintonbury Hills is so unlike other Pete Dye courses I’ve played that I think it’s fair to wonder how much Dye actually contributed to the project compared to his associate Tim Liddy.
+The layout is bland, the bunkers seem unfinished, and the similarity between holes 1-4 and 10-13 leaves a sour taste in my mouth.
+Wintonbury Hills is so unlike other Pete Dye courses that I think it’s fair to question how much he actually contributed to the project compared to his associate Tim Liddy.

 The opening hole at Wintonbury Hills is a short, straightforward 367 yard par 4 with a wide fairway lined by swampland on the left and rough on the right.
-A trio of small bunkers loom on the right about 275 yards off the tee.
+A trio of small bunkers loom on the right at about 275 yards.
 This slightly elevated green features several swales and is guarded by bunkers on the left.